-The client mix for outstanding accounts receivable balances at 31 December 2022 is not the same as at 31 December 2021.
-The Group did not have any significant credit exposure to any single counterparty at 31 December 2022 or 31 December 2021.
+The client mix for outstanding accounts receivable balances at 31 December 2023 is not the same as at 31 December 2022.
+The Group did not have any significant credit exposure to any single counterparty at 31 December 2023 or 31 December 2022.

 The credit risk on liquid funds and derivative financial instruments is limited because the counterparties are primarily banks with high credit ratings assigned by international credit-rating agencies.
-At 31 December 2022, 38% (2021: 53%) of cash was held at counterparties with a credit rating lower than 'upper-medium grade' classification.
+At 31 December 2023, 47% (2022: 38%) of cash was held at counterparties with a credit rating lower than 'upper-medium grade' classification.

-Liquidity risk management
+33. Financial instruments continued Liquidity risk management

 The Group has a framework for the management of short, medium and long-term funding and liquidity management requirements.
 The Group continually monitors forecast and actual cash flows and matches the maturity profiles of financial assets and liabilities.
 Liquidity risk is managed by maintaining adequate cash and cash equivalent balances and by ensuring available borrowing facilities are in place.
-Included in Note 28 'Borrowings' are details of the undrawn facilities that the Group had at 31 December 2022.
+Included in Note 27 'Borrowings' are details of the undrawn facilities that the Group had at 31 December 2023.